Wire Rope Cable and Considerations

 The elastic stretch is an elongation of the cable wires when a load is applied.
 This can be a significant factor when the yield point of the wire is surpassed.
 Under this process, each strand of a mechanical cable gets longer as it experiences tension, and this correlates directly to the weight being added or pulled.

 Ideally, the mechanical rope cable will give minimal elastic stretch for safety purposes.
-Our company takes the time to ensure products withstand the stressors of job applications and sites.
+Our company takes the time to ensure products withstand the stress of job applications and sites.
 Please contact Motion Control Technologies to determine the elastic stretch of a specific cable.

 MINIMUM BREAKING STRENGTH: